 The story is structured in to 3 Parts.
 Part One takes us to the point where Lucy is starting her treatment, and Hunter invites all the characters for a grand party at his residence in the South of France.
 Part Two takes us through the party, which includes a private performance by Kraftwerk.
 The comic figure of Father Guido also appears, frantically trying to repair the damage caused by allowing Hunter’s people to record the brain patterns of the contemplative Blessed Fra Domenico.
 In Part Three we have a final congress of the characters at Hunter’s mansion in London, where Sebastian and Olivia have the close encounter that was obviously determined to happen the moment it was flagged that they were part of an extended network.
 Sebastian would not have had been given so many lines if he was not going to turn out to be another part of the smart set after all.
 He may not have gone to Oxford but he is one of the better class of fungi linking the rhizomes.

 As with his other novels, it’s the party scenes that work best.
 That’s where the characters are trying to show off and present themselves in quick, telling moments, and the surrounding commentary by St Aubyn provides the acid bath to dissolve any pretensions not cut down in the repartee.
-When 2 St Aubyn characters have to have an extended conversation in a quieter place by themselves that it’s heavier going.
+When 2 St Aubyn characters have to have an extended conversation in a quieter place by themselves then it’s heavier going.
 The narration can only be thuddingly descriptive of what is being felt and thought by people whose emotions seem to come pre-processed, already rinsed in several rounds of therapy (“The sudden pressure had forced her to recognise that their relationship had long depended on the trance of habit and the fear of loss”).
 This stands out when our narrator gets a rare opportunity to pass judgement on a morally inferior character, who is absent from the scene and probably didn’t even go to Oxford:

 Olivia knew from her brother that it had not been easy for him to make the visit, despite its blatantly compassionate nature.
 Lucy occupied a place of special jealousy in his girlfriend Lesley’s pantheon of rivals.
 She suspected that Lucy was ‘the real love of Charlie’s life’ and that she was just ‘good wife material’ – Lesley was one of those people who thought that originality consisted of a fluent and knowing use of cliché, vigorously imprisoned with inverted commas to make sure it couldn’t escape the further boredom of being vaguely ironic.
 Although she was right about Charlie’s nostalgia for Lucy, Olivia fervently hoped that she was wrong about being ‘good wife material’ for her brother.